fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

 ## Prerequisites

-You can do the installation using `aperturectl` CLI tool or using `Helm`.
+You can do the installation using the `aperturectl` CLI tool or using `Helm`.
-Install the tool of your choice using below links:
+Install the tool of your choice using the following links:

 1. [aperturectl](/get-started/aperture-cli/aperture-cli.md)